 - Medullary sponge kidney is a condition where cysts develop in the urine-collecting ducts and tubules of one or both kidneys.

-- The exact cause is unknown and there is no cure.
+- The exact cause of medullary sponge kidney is unknown and there is no cure.

 - Medical treatment aims to manage the symptoms and reduce the risk of complications.